-The authority of the Charter is therefore founded not upon the states, as such, but upon the peoples.
-The second of the purposes of the United States includes "to develop friendly relations among nations based on respect for the principle of equal of equal rights and self-determination of peoples".
+The authority of the Charter is therefore founded not upon the States, as such, but upon the peoples.
+The second of the purposes of the United Nations includes 'to develop friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples' (emphasis added).
 The Human Rights Covenants give similar priority and emphasis to this peoples' right.

-Therefore peoples' rights exist.
-They clearly also 19. extend beyond the right to self-determination to the right to existence (Genocide Convention) and to other peoples' rights now recognised in universal instruments.
+- 19. Therefore peoples' rights exist.
+They clearly also extend beyond the right to self-determination to the right to existence (Genocide Convention) and to other peoples' rights now recognized in universal instruments.
 They are also elaborated and are in the process of development in regional instruments (such as the African Charter of Human and Peoples' Rights) and in relevant resolutions of the General Assembly of the United Nations.
-The the debate amongst experts is no longer whether peoples' rights are recognised by international law.
+Thus the debate amongst experts is no longer whether peoples' rights are recognized by international law.
 Clearly they are.
 The debate now is about their content.
 This is a subject of legitimate difference of opinion.
 It is a dynamic subject where the content of peoples' rights is changing and developing.
-These - 15 - self-evident facts make it appropriate to continue the dialogue about peoples' rights in the international fora appropriate for that purpose.
-UNESCO is one such forum.
-It is by the exchange of ideas and opinions that progress and clarification of concepts is made - not by opting out of the debate or by erroneously rejecting the idea out of hand.
-20. Then it is said that the concept of peoples' rights is a "statist" concept which runs the risk of over-emphasizing duties, diminishing individual human rights and justifying non-democratic state oppression of individuals.
-The experts wish to make it plain once again that: - peoples' rights are not state rights; - peoples' rights may not be used to derogate from individual human rights; - peoples' rights, to the contrary, provide the preconditions necessary to the fulfilment of individual human rights; and - peoples' rights, far from justifying anti-democratic actions by states against peoples assert and protect peoples from anti-democratic actions against them by the state, where it is undemocratic or otherwise illegitimate.
+These self-evident facts make it appropriate to continue the dialogue about peoples' rights in the international fora appropriate for that purpose.
+Unesco is one such forum.
+It is by the exchange of ideas and opinions that progress and clarification of concepts is made not by opting out of the debate or by erroneously rejecting the idea out of hand. - 20.
+Then it is said that the concept of peoples' rights is a 'statist' concept which runs the risk of over-emphasizing duties, diminishing individual human rights and justifying non-democratic State oppression of individuals.
+The experts wish to make it plain once again that:

+peoples' rights are not State rights;

+peoples' rights may not be used to derogate from individual human rights;

+peoples' rights, to the contrary, provide the pre-conditions necessary to the fulfilment of individual human rights; and peoples' rights, far from justifying anti-democratic actions by States against peoples, assert and protect peoples from anti-democratic actions against them by the State, where it is undemocratic or otherwise illegitimate.

 In the context of the recent developments in Eastern Europe, peoples' rights advance and do not restrict democracy.
 The same is true elsewhere in the world.
-In the context of poor - 16 - countries, heavily burdened by debt, famine, poverty and other afflictions, talk of individual human rights is hollow without the establishment of the necessary political, economic and environmental preconditions to the enjoyment of these rights in peoples' rights.
-Next it is said that peoples' rights are vague and that 21. they represent a needless proliferation of rights and a lack of "quality control" in the expression of rights.
-It is true that the content and definition of several of the rights sometimes expressed as peoples' rights are not yet precisely settled. it is also true that about some of them there is no present agreement.
-But this is not surprising.
-In earlier times there were similar controversies about the content and definition of individual human rights.
-For example, it was long contested that human rights should be extended to be enjoyed by slaves, women, intellectually handicapped or other groups.
-It has taken a remarkable effort of the international community, particularly over the past forty years, to clarify the concepts of individual human rights and to establish institutions for their implementation and protection.
-We are now embarked upon a similar process in the elucidation of the rights of peoples.
-The fact that this will take time and result in vagueness and uncertainty on the way should surprise least of all a person brought up in the legal tradition of the common law.
-International law has similar features by dynamism.
-The development of the concept of peoples' rights is merely one example of this feature of - 17 - law, domestic and international - its constantly evolving character.
+In the context of poor countries, heavily burdened by debt, famine, poverty and other afflictions, talk of individual human rights is hollow without the establishment of the necessary political, economic and environmental pre-conditions to the enjoyment of these rights expressed in peoples' rights.